 I had 20 favorite moments in 2015, and listed 16 unforgettable travel moments in 2016.
 Obviously, I was going to follow 16 best of 2016 travel moments with 17 best of 2017 travel moments.
 But when I sat down to narrow down the very best memories of my travels last year, I came up with only three: Cuba, the Galapagos Islands, and walking the Camino de Santiago.
 Granted these were only the ones that came to mind immediately, but even after giving it some more thought I realized that I would not be able to come up with 17 awesome travel moments.
-Which made me think – was 2017 really that shitty?
+Which made me think – was 2017 really that bad?

 So I decided to take a different approach this year and instead of only sharing the most amazing travel memories, I want to share a fuller picture of what’s been going on in my life this year.
 I’ll still share my travels of 2017 in pictures, as I’ve done before, but I have to be honest – even though I’ve traveled a lot this year, it’s been a year of struggles and overcoming unforeseen obstacles.

-As sudden as this love story had begun a few months prior, it also came to a sudden end.
-Instead of trying to figure out how I could make something work that seemed jinxed from the beginning, since we were in different places, I focused on making my long-lasting dream come true: To finally move to New York City.
+As unexpected as this love story had begun a few months prior, it also came to a sudden end.
+Instead of trying to figure out how I could make something work that seemed jinxed from the beginning, since we were living in different places, I focused on making my long-lasting dream come true: To finally move to New York City.
 But was this even still my dream?
 I often asked myself this question after the president’s inauguration on 21 January.
 When I found out that I had won the Green Card in May 2016, I was so giddy with happiness that I felt like nothing could stop me.
-I would live in my favorite city in the world, under the first female president of the U.S. I would find a nice apartment in Brooklyn, ideally near Prospect Park or near the East River, and I would finally be able to officially work in the U.S., making it easier for me to enjoy this pricey city.
+I would live in my favorite city in the world, under the first female president of the U.S. I would find a nice apartment in Brooklyn, ideally near Prospect Park or near the East River, and I would finally be able to officially work in the U.S., making it easier for me to enjoy this expensive city.
 Because even though I’d spent more time than anywhere in New York over the past four years, I wasn’t allowed to work in the U.S., making it a constant struggle to survive in New York on savings and passive income alone.

 But by the time I received my Green Card in the mail, I felt more defeated than happy.
-I had pictured myself jumping up and down, giddy with excitement, once I was holding the Green Card in my hands – something I’d dreamed of getting for so many years – but all that I could muster was a halfhearted smile, when my friend wanted me to pose with the visa for a photo.
-And that was only because I saw that my immigrant visa was issued on 20 January 2017, Obama’s last day in office.
+I had pictured myself jumping up and down, glowing with you, once I was holding the Green Card in my hands – something I’d dreamed of getting for so many years – but all that I could muster was a halfhearted smile, when my friend wanted me to pose with the visa for a photo.
+And that was only because I noticed that my immigrant visa was issued on 19 January 2017, Obama’s last day in office.
 The thought of moving to America under Trump was daunting, and when I got ready to fly to New York in February, news of the travel ban and Green Card holders being stranded outside of the U.S., not allowed to enter their adopted home country, were making the rounds, leaving a bitter taste in my mouth.

 I decided to spend the winter in Latin America again when an invite to the Galapagos Islands landed in my inbox – a dream destination for me.
 And why not make a whole trip out of it, visiting mainland Ecuador as well, one of the very few places in South America that I hadn’t been to.
 I had my Green Card now, and yet nothing was pulling me towards New York.
 Two of my best friends in New York had just moved away, and I knew it wouldn’t be the same without them there.
 The media was talking about the rise of xenophobic and homophobic incidents throughout the U.S. – I was in no hurry to get there.